felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 - All tiles forming the crossword must be connected into one big crossword; separated crosswords (i.e. touching only from corners of tiles) are not allowed.
 - Proper nouns (e.g. "Félix") and acronyms ("LOL") are never allowed.
-- Words must be read from left to right and top to bottom, as in typical crosswords.
+- Words must be read from left to right or top to bottom, as in typical crosswords.
 - Mistakes on the board must be resolved before normal play resumes.
   In other words, when a new letter is drawn from the Banana Bag, all the